 What happens next?

 We will give you a document at the registration appointment which allows burial or cremation to take place, unless the coroner has already done so.
+Alternatively, the Registrar can scan this document to the crematorium or burial authority with your consent.
 We will also issue a form that you need to return to the Department for Work and Pensions if the deceased was receiving a state pension or other benefits.

 Urgent death registrations